Coach Chavera is in his 14th year as head baseball coach of the Braves. In 2018, he was inducted into the NJCAA Region IV Hall of Fame.

-In 12 years, Coach Chavera has placed 99 sophomores at NCAA DI, DII, DIII, NAIA as well as Major League Baseball to continue their playing careers.
-While stressing academics, he has coached 102 Academic All-Conference and 16 NJCAA Academic All-American award recipients.
+Coach Chavera has placed 110 sophomores at NCAA DI, DII, DIII and NAIA schools as well as Major League Baseball to continue their playing careers.
+While stressing academics, he has coached 114 Academic All-Conference and 18 NJCAA Academic All-American award recipients.
 In 2015, the Braves baseball team earned a NJCAA Academic Team of the Year Award with a 3.26 cumulative team GPA.
 In 2016, the Braves had a team GPA of 3.13.

 Coach Chavera has a bachelor’s degree in human performance and fitness and received his C.S.C.S from the National Strength & Conditioning Association in 2004.
 That summer, he served as a strength coach for the Minnesota Twins Baseball Club.
 Chavera is the activities director for Black Hawk College.
-He also serves as the Arrowhead Athletic Conference baseball chairperson and the NJCAA Region IV Division II baseball chairperson.
-Coach Chavera is also an associate area scout for the Miami Marlins.
+He also serves as the Arrowhead Athletic Conference baseball chairperson, the NJCAA Region IV Division II baseball chairperson and an associate area scout for the Miami Marlins.

 Before arriving at Black Hawk, he was an assistant coach for St. Ambrose University from 2002-04.
 As the first base coach, he was in charge of hitting, catchers and outfielders and headed the strength program.
 Prior to St. Ambrose, he was an assistant coach for Assumption High School in Davenport, IA, during the 2001 and 2002 seasons.